MicrosoftDocs/sql-docs/docs/language-extensions/language-extensions-overview.md

 + [Tutorial: Regular expressions with Java](tutorials/search-for-string-using-regular-expressions-in-java.md)

-## Limitations in CTP 3.2
+## Limitations in RC 1

 SQL Server Language Extensions is currently in public preview.
-There are some limitations in CTP 3.2:
+There are some limitations in RC 1:

-* The number of values in input and output buffers cannot exceed `MAX_INT (2^31-1)` since that is the maximum number of elements that can be allocated in an array in Java.
++ The number of values in input and output buffers cannot exceed `MAX_INT (2^31-1)` since that is the maximum number of elements that can be allocated in an array in Java.

-* Output parameters in [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) are not supported in this version.

-* Streaming using the sp_execute_external_script parameter @r_rowsPerRead is not supported in this CTP.

-* Partitioning using the sp_execute_external_script parameter @input_data_1_partition_by_columns is not supported in this CTP.

 ## Next steps